The Safe and Sound Protocol (SSP)

 Who Is It For?

 The SSP is suitable for children and adults, and has been designed to work with a diverse variety of therapeutic approaches and modalities.
-Its effectiveness has been proven in a wide range of studies including clinical trials involving children with Autism Spectrum Disorder, along with numerous case studies demonstrating effectiveness with emotional regulation, trauma, anxiety and more.
+Its effectiveness has been proven in a wide range of studies including clinical trials involving children with autism, along with numerous case studies demonstrating effectiveness with emotional regulation, trauma, anxiety and more.

 Research has even begun on how the SSP can affect the impact of long COVID.
 Explore SSP case studies and research or purchase now to get started.